-They will need to show that, as a result of a physical disability, they are unable to walk very far without experiencing severe discomfort.
+They will need to show that, because of a physical disability, they are unable to walk very far without experiencing severe discomfort.
 This question does not apply to people with mental disabilities, your inability to walk very far must stem from a physical condition.

-The Department for Works and Pensions take a number of factors into account when deciding whether or not someone meets this criterion.
+The Department for Works and Pensions take several factors into account when deciding whether or not someone meets this criterion.
 For example:

 Discomfort can mean either pain or breathlessness.
-Extreme fatigue and stress may also be taken into account.
+Extreme fatigue and stress may also be considered.
 It has been accepted that discomfort is subjective and that some people have higher pain thresholds than others.
 Unless both legs are missing then they will need to show that they experience severe discomfort even when using an artificial aid.

-When deciding whether they are virtually unable to walk the following factors should be taken into account:
+When deciding whether they are virtually unable to walk the following factors should be considered:

 - the distance over which they can walk without experiencing severe discomfort

 - the speed at which they can walk

 - the length of time for which they can walk

-- the manner in which they can walk
+- the way they can walk

-If they can only walk up to 27 metres without severe discomfort then they will qualify for the higher rate.
+If they can only walk up to 27 metres without severe discomfort, then they will qualify for the higher rate.

-If they can only walk between 27 and 64 metres without severe discomfort then it is likely that they will qualify for the higher rate.
+If they can only walk between 27 and 64 metres without severe discomfort, then it is likely that they will qualify for the higher rate.

-If they can walk more than 64 metres without severe discomfort then they will need to show that the other three factors mean that they are virtually unable to walk.
+If they can walk more than 64 metres without severe discomfort, then they will need to show that the other three factors mean that they are virtually unable to walk.
 For example, if they can show that it takes them five minutes to walk 100 metres, they should qualify for the higher rate.